maksim2042/EMSE-6740/README.md

 This course will be largely taught using open source software based on Python programming language.
 I strongly encourage these not familiar with Python to take a crash course at LearnPython.org or DataCamp.com or many other free online courses.
 I will have many live-code exercises where I will talk through and code an entire problem from scratch as you watch; it’s not as hard as you may think.

+## Course Materials
+Course materials will appear in folders in this Github repository.

 ## Assignments

 This class has 3 homework assignments, roughly covering the 3 major areas of study we’ll be talking about.
 Each HW is split into two sections -- mindless repetition and creative improvisation